-As a matter of fact, new-born life begins sterile, picking up its mother’s commensal bacteria during birth and breastfeeding, and continues to be exposed through contact with parents, grandparents, siblings, pets and the environment itself, which is crowded with bacteria.
+The baby picks up its mother’s commensal bacteria during birth and breastfeeding and continues to be exposed through contact with parents, grandparents, siblings, pets and the environment itself, which is crowded with bacteria.

-During the first year of life, the microbiome matures to an adult status, making it one of the most complex ecosystems in the world.
-During this time and further down the road, the nutrition plays a major role, determining the nature of the microbiome.
+During the first years of life, the microbiome matures gradually, making it one of the most complex ecosystems in the world.
+During this time and further down the road, the nutrition plays a major role in determining the nature of the microbiome.
 Formula-fed and breast-fed infants showed significant differences in their gut microbiota, again changing substantially with every introduction of a new diet, while the microbial diversity increases with time.

 7. Is it true that damage to the microbiome will cause allergies?

 Our immune system is engaged in a constant, highly-sensitive balancing act between states of aggression and tolerance.
-Our immune system can only manage this balancing act with the help of microbiota.
+It can only manage this balancing act with the help of microbiota.
 The microbiota teach the immune system which cells to fight and which cells to leave alone.

-8. Why did we ignore our microbiome for so long?
+8. Why did mankind ignore the microbiome for so long?